cvillecsteele/mithras/website/handler_s3.md

  ### `ensure`

  * Required: true
- * Allowed Values: "present", "absent"
+ * Allowed Values: "present", "absent" or "latest" (for objects)

- If `"present"`, the dns entry will be created if it doesn't already exist.
-If `"absent"`, the dns entry will be removed if it is present.
+ If `"present"`, the bucket/object will be created if it doesn't already exist.
+If `"absent"`, the bucket/object will be removed if it is present.
+If `"latest"`, the resource specifies a `stat` property with the results of `fs.stat` on the source path, and if the object is S3 is older than the one on local disk, the object in S3 is updated.

+ ### `stat`

+ * Required: false
+ * Allowed Values: results of `fs.stat()` on the source file

+ If operating on an object in S3, and the object is S3 has a modification time before the `ModTime` of the stat'd file, the object in S3 will be updated.

+ ### `object`

+ * Required: false
+ * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/s3.html#type-PutObjectInput)

+ Specifies the parameters for the object.

+ ### `bucket`

+ * Required: false
+ * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/s3.html#type-CreateBucketInput)

+ Specifies the parameters for the bucket.

- ### `resource`
+ ### `website`

- * Required: true
+ * Required: false
- * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/s3.html#type-ResourceRecordSet)
+ * Allowed Values: JSON corresponding to the structure found [here](https://docs.aws.amazon.com/sdk-for-go/api/service/s3.html#type-PutBucketWebsiteInput)

+ If you want to serve a static website from S3, specify this property along with `bucket`.